bagder/http3-explained/en/why-tcphol.md

 destination.
 Since TCP is this "string", it means everything that would come after the lost packet needs to wait.

-It becomes a TCP head of line block.
+It becomes a TCP-based head of line block!

 As the packet loss rate increases, HTTP/2 performs less and less good.
 At 2% packet loss (which is a terrible network quality, mind you), tests have proven